openmainframeproject/zvm-community-tools/execs/README.md

 ```

 Hooks must be added to trap logon and logoff time.
 Perform the following steps:
-- Call the MYLOGON EXEC at logon time.
+- Call the MYLOGON EXEC at logon time from your PROFILE EXEC.
 ```
 tail -3 profile exec